-(1) Incorporate the current federal underground oil and hazardous substance storage tank system regulations into State regulations;
+- Incorporate the current federal underground oil and hazardous substance storage tank system regulations into Maryland regulations;

-(2) Add new chapters governing aboveground oil storage tanks;
+- Add new regulatory chapters governing aboveground oil storage tanks;

-(3) Revise reimbursement limits for certain homeowners under MDE's Residential Heating Oil Tank Reimbursement Program; and
+- Revise reimbursement limits for certain homeowners under the Residential Heating Oil Tank Site Rehabilitation Reimbursement Program; and

 Underground Storage Tanks

 The OCP has highly trained staff to help companies and individuals ensure that their underground storage tanks (USTs) are in compliance with State and federal regulations.
 All regulated USTs within Maryland are required to be registered through the UST Notification Program.
 All USTs storing motor fuels (e.g., gasoline, diesel) must meet specific technical standards (corrosion protection, spill/overfill prevention, leak detection, and financial responsibility) or be removed from the ground.
 For additional information, please visit our

 Underground Storage Tanks page.
 For additional information on UST Certifications, please visit our